iopsmon/dc_inventory/README.md

 - DC_inventory App
 - Splunk 7.1 + (Metrics Workspace)
 - TA-linux-metrics (optional)
-- Linux Server Running Splunk AIO or SH
+- Linux Server Running Splunk 7.1 X on AIO or SH
-- python 3 installed on the target servers (Windows Linux)
+- Python 3 installed on the target servers (Windows Linux) used to collect system inventory data

 Install:

-This app should be installed only on a Search Head, or All in one Splunk instance, the indexes.conf file needs to be deployed to the indexing layer or all in one server and the DC_inventory deployed to the Linux or Windows taregt servers, they alos need to have python installed.
-Optionally the A-linux-metrics needs to be deployed to the target Linux servers as well.
+This app should be installed on a Search Head for dashboards, or All in one Splunk instance.
+The indexes.conf file needs to be deployed to the indexing layer, if its a distributed architecture.
+The DC_inventory deployed to the Linux or Windows taregt servers where the script will run and collect the system data.
+The target systems will need to have python installed.
+Optionally the linux-metrics can be deployed to the target Linux servers to collect metric data.
+Windows Metric collection was not setup at the time, but will be looked at in the future, but this can be easly done via various apps from Splunkbase.

 This app was only tested on Splunk instance running on Linux.